If you find yourself roaming around Kansai, don’t miss a chance to delve into all the best things to do in Nara.

 Shop, eat, and drink in the Naramachi shopping district

-One of the best places to go in Nara for eating, drinking, and shopping is the Naramachi shopping district.
-This neighbourhood separates the park area from the rest of the city and includes a dense collection of shops, restaurants, homes, and small cafes.
+One of the coolest places to go in Nara for eating, drinking, and shopping is the Naramachi shopping district.
+This neighborhood separates the park area from the rest of the city and includes a dense collection of shops, restaurants, homes, and small cafes.

 Thanks to its relatively compact size, choosing where to stay in Nara is simple.
-For travellers looking to take on the top points of interest in Nara, the areas around JR Nara Station, Kintetsu Nara Station, and Nara Park are the best areas to stay.
+For travelers looking to take on all the city’s top points of interest, the areas around JR Nara Station, Kintetsu Nara Station, and Nara Park are the most popular areas to stay.

-- Centurion Hotel Classic Nara Station: For mid-range travellers, this central hotel provides excellent value for its spacious & comfortable rooms.
+• Centurion Hotel Classic Nara Station: For mid-range travelers, this central hotel provides excellent value for its spacious & comfortable rooms.

-- Onyado Nono Nara Natural Hot Spring: To indulge in a little relaxation while scoping out the the top attractions in Nara, this hotel offers an on-site onsen (hot spring).
-It’s located in the centre of Nara, next to the main train station.
+• Onyado Nono Nara Natural Hot Spring: To indulge in a little relaxation while scoping out the city’s top attractions, this hotel offers an on-site onsen (hot spring).
+It’s located in the center of Nara, next to the main train station.